 Most Critical Drip Edge Location

-Obviously, the most critical location for drip metal is exactly at the location of the majority of the drips-the eaves!
-Rake edges should also get metal edging, but it is simply not as critical.
+Obviously, the most critical location for drip metal is precisely at the site of the majority of drips, the eaves!
+Rake edges should also get metal edging, but it is just not as critical.
 And the installation sequence of the edge metal with the felt underlayment is optional in most manufacturers' printed instructions.
 You can install the felt either on top of or below the edge metal.
 And since water travels somewhat parallel to the rakes, this does minimize the need for coverage.

 Water Under Shingles is Damaging

-If water now gets under the shingles, it can possibly cause short-term staining and long-term deterioration of the lowest edge of the roof deck and along the top of the fascia board.
-Prolonged existence of this condition can also affect the ends of the roof joists or trusses used to attach the fascia board.
+If water now gets under the shingles, it can cause short-term staining and long-term deterioration of the lowest edge of the roof deck and along the top of the fascia board.
+The prolonged existence of this condition can also affect the ends of the roof joists or trusses used to attach the fascia board.